-We sometimes feel that we’re being sabotaged at every turn.
+We want to get healthy again, but it sometimes seems as though we’re being sabotaged at every turn.

-We wait, tapping our fingers and muttering under our breath – about the road crew, or the city, or whomever else may have caused yet another gridlock situation.
+We wait, tapping our fingers and muttering under our breath – blaming the world for yet another gridlock situation.

 - when will everything finally go my way?